JoshOrndorff/recipes/src/advanced/drafts/maps.md

 **List Variants**
 * applicants can only have one application at a time

-When deciding on which fields of the Proposal to hash as the unique identifer , we should add just enough information to ensure uniqueness.
+When deciding on which fields of the Proposal to hash as the unique identifer, we should add just enough information to ensure uniqueness.
 In our case, we will choose

-### Council (SRML Example)
+### Council (Frame Example)
 * higher proposal throughput than `Treasury` but this can also be improved